New wearable devices could track your health by the gases you produce - NewsBreak

 All about the acetone

-Sensors which examine the organic compounds we breath out (gases) are nothing new to health and science.
+Sensors that examine the organic compounds we breathe out (gases) are nothing new to health and science.
 For example, police officers have been giving people breathalyzer tests for years to screen for drunk drivers.
 However, the team notes that these tests only provide a “momentary snapshot” of what’s going on in the body.

 Annerino says the new sensor researchers are working on can measure much smaller amounts of gaseous acetone leaving the skin.
 Acetone is an extremely important chemical that can reveal all sorts of things about the human body and a person’s health.
 In fact, acetone levels in your breath have a connection to blood sugar levels and even fat-burning rates.